 The course grade will be based on the following: participation in class, tests, regular homework assignments, and a final exam.
 Homework will be assigned every week.
 There is no textbook.
+Reading materials will be provided on mynes.

-Readings: Students should read assigned materials before each class.
+Readings: Students should read assigned materials before each class, including the first one.